Guardians vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Ruiz will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .368 with three doubles, a walk and an RBI.
+- Ruiz hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .270 with four doubles, three walks and three RBI.

 Ruiz Recent Games